 The Wexford County Development Plan describes the area around Ballyteige Burrow as a Coastal Landscape of Greater Sensitivity.
 The views of this aquaculture site are obscured from scenic routes.
+The aquaculture at this location has been in place for some time and has become embedded in the landscape.
 The proposed farm layout and type of structures adheres to the best practices outlined in the Guidelines for Landscape and Visual Impact Assessment of Marine Aquaculture, 2001.